ibm-cloud-docs/containers/cs_clusters.md

   ```
   {: codeblock}

-6. Verify that you are connected to the private network through a VPN or {{site.data.keyword.Bluemix_notm}} Direct Link connection.
+6. Verify that you are connected to the private network through a VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.

 7. Verify that the `kubectl` commands run properly with your cluster through the private service endpoint by checking the Kubernetes CLI server version.
   ```